-This Policy Brief engaged the Ekiti State Health Insurance Scheme (EKHIS or Scheme) with the objective of providing policy recommendations to increase health insurance care coverage in the State.
+This Policy Brief engaged the Imo State Health Insurance Scheme (ISHIS or Scheme) with the objective of providing policy recommendations to increase health insurance care coverage in the State.
 The first section discussed the concept of health insurance and its various forms while the second section discussed Universal Health Coverage (UHC) and its components.
 In the third section, the study established a link between health insurance coverage and UHC as the former is a tool for attaining the latter.
-Section four discussed the arguments for compulsory health insurance to include achieving UHC, financial risk protection, equity in health care financing, realization of the minimum core obligation on the right to health, etc.
+Section four discussed the arguments for compulsory health insurance to include achieving UHC, financial risk protection, equity in health care financing, realization of the minim core obligation on the right to health, etc.

-In section 5, the study reviewed the key provisions in the law setting up Scheme and section 6 analyzed the linkage between the new National Health Insurance Authority Act (NHIA) and the law setting up the Scheme.
-Section seven is on primary health care and the Basic Health Care Provision Fund (BHCPF) while section 8 dwells on the funding of the Scheme.
-The penultimate section draws conclusions from the earlier sections.
-The tenth section is the strategies and recommendations for improving health insurance coverage in Ekiti State which are summarized as follows.
+In section 5, the study reviewed the key provisions in the law setting up Scheme and section 6 analyzed the linkage between the new National Health Insurance Authority Act (NHIA) and the law setting up Scheme.
+Section 7 reviews the implementation of the Basic Health Care Provision Fund in the State while section 8 reviews the funding of the Imo State Health Insurance Agency.
+In the penultimate section 9, it draws conclusions from the earlier sections.
+The tenth section is the strategies and recommendations for improving health insurance coverage in Imo State which are summarized as follows.

-- Effective Implementation of Compulsory Health Insurance Coverage: (a) The political leadership should deepen the Scheme by continuing the appropriation of 1% CRF of the State Government for the Scheme; (b) Commit Local governments to a minimum of 1% of their CRF to the funding of the equity fund of the Scheme; (c) Review the personal income tax regime to make contributions to the Equity Fund by individuals, up to a maximum of 25% of personal income tax, a tax-deductible expenditure and; (d) Take steps to identify the indigent, vulnerable and poor who cannot afford premiums under the scheme and use the empirical evidence for budgetary allocations vis, the number of vulnerable and indigent persons multiplied by the cost of the minimum service package to get the actual cost which should be the basis of the allocations to the Scheme.
-Others are: (e) Utmost good faith engagement with Organized Labor and continue the remittance and deduction of agreed percentages by employers and employees; (f) Intensify the engagement of the informal sector for commitment to contributions and enrolment; and (g) The Scheme should set realistic and realizable targets and timelines for its full implementation. - Take steps to implement the Recommendations to Ekiti State in the Assessment Report on "State of Primary Health Care Service Delivery in Nigeria 2019-2021": Following its findings, recommendations to improve the implementation of BHCPF in the States of the Federations were categorized into "Quick Wins" and "Other key Recommendations".
-For Ekiti State, they include (but not limited to): (a) Provide equity funds for the National Health Insurance Scheme Gateway of the BHCPF; (b) The State needs to commence payment of capitations to eligible health facilities, so that the poor and vulnerable who have been enrolled into the NHIS Gateway of the BHCPF can start to access services; and (c) Develop and implement a communications strategy to generate demand for services among the poor and vulnerable who have been enrolled into the NHIS gateway of the BHCPF.
+- Effective Implementation of Compulsory Health Insurance Coverage: (a) The political leadership should activate the Scheme by commencing the appropriation of 1% CRF of the State Government for the Scheme; (b) Commit Local governments to a minimum of 1% of their CRF to the funding of the equity fund of the Scheme; (c) Review the personal income tax regime to make contributions to the Equity Fund by individuals, up to a maximum of 25% of personal income tax, a tax deductible expenditure and; (d) Take steps to identify the indigent, vulnerable and poor who cannot afford premiums under the scheme and use the empirical evidence for budgetary allocations vis, the number of vulnerable and indigent persons multiplied by the cost of the minimum service package to get the actual cost which should be the basis of the allocations to the Scheme.
+Others are: (e) Implement the outcome of the June 2019 negotiations with organized Labour which led to the signing of a Memorandum of Understanding with the Imo State branch of Nigeria Labour Congress, Trade Union Congress and Joint Negotiating Committee enabling the deductions from worker's salaries and contributions from the State Government. (f) Continue and deepen the engagement of the informal sector for commitment to contributions and enrolment; and (g) The Agency should fully implement its programs and outreach in accordance with its earlier set targets and timelines. - Take steps to Implement the Recommendations to Imo State in the Assessment Report on "State of Primary Health Care Service Delivery in Nigeria 2019-2021": Following its findings, recommendations to improve the implementation of BHCPF in the States of the Federations were categorized into "Quick Wins" and "Other key Recommendations".
+For Imo State, they include (but not limited to): - (a) Provide equity funds for the National Health Insurance Scheme Gateway of the BHCPF; (b) The State needs to commence payment of capitations to eligible health facilities, so that the poor and vulnerable who have been enrolled into the NHIS Gateway of the BHCPF can start to access services; and (c) Develop and implement a communications strategy to generate demand for services among the poor and vulnerable who have been enrolled into the NHIS gateway of the BHCPF.